tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 ## Conclusion

-Once I worked out all the wrinkles, I found [Remark][] to a valuable addition to my asynchronous linting setup in [Vim][].
+Once I worked out all the wrinkles, I found [Remark][] to a valuable addition to my linting setup with [Vim][].
 It has certainly has been catching many errors while writing this blog.

 Having the live feedback has helped to train me away from using bad Markdown and to avoid creating structures that were not going to work in the long-run.